 - Accountability

-Athletes with competitions on the calendar tend to train with greater consistency.
+Athletes with a competition on the calendar tend to train with more consistency.

 Tracking Progress